Zhaava/hse-acos-course/docs/part2os/05_Strings/lecture.md

 To practice with memory-allocation algorithms, do the following exercises:

+1. Change the implementation to support the next-fit strategy.
+How will this affect utilization?
-1. Improve the `realloc` implementation in the example:
+2. Improve the `realloc` implementation in the example:
    * If the new size is smaller than the original size of the block, split the block (the remaining part becomes in empty block).
    * If the next block is empty and is sufficiently large, extend the current block instead of freeing it, allocating a new one, and copying data.
-2. Improve memory utilization: footers are used for coalescing adjacent free blocks and required only for free blocks.
+3. Improve memory utilization: footers are used for coalescing adjacent free blocks and required only for free blocks.
    This means that, for allocated blocks, they can be a part of the payload.
 To know whether the previous block is allocated or free, we can use lower bits of the current block's header.
 Block size is always multiple of 8, which means that 3 lower bits are 0.
 The 0th bit is already used to store the block status (allocated or free).
    The remaining two are vacant.
-3. (_hard_) Improve performance of free block search: maintain an explicit double-linked list of free nodes.
+4. (*) Improve performance of free block search: maintain an explicit double-linked list of free nodes.
    This would allow skipping allocated nodes when searching.
 Pointers to the previous and next free node can be stored inside the body (payload) of a free block.
 This means that the minimal block size will be 24 bytes:
    4 (header) + 8 (pointer to prev) + 8 (pointer to next) + 4 (footer).